Find Grad Schools

 32% Racial-Ethnic Minorities*

 Kennesaw State University is the 3rd most popular school in the nation for students seeking a graduate certificate in educational/instructional technology.
 Roughly 41,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,328 per year.
 During the most recent year for which we have data, 92 people received their graduate certificate in educational/instructional technology from KSU Georgia.
-About 83% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+Of these students, 81% were women and 32% were members of underrepresented racial-ethnic groups.

 #5